DanWaLes/age-verification/README.md

 * [Ubuntu Desktop Provision PR #1339](https://github.com/canonical/ubuntu-desktop-provision/pull/1339)

 The implementations assume all users live in a jurisdiction where OS-level verification applies.
 That is simply not the case.

-Not all Linux systems depend on SystemD.
-There are alternative init systems.
-Choice in all aspects of the system allows for innovation.

 ## Scope
 The only goal of this project is to provide a secure age range API for regions requiring OS-level age verification for Linux systems, as per OS-level age verification laws.
 There are inherent [privacy and security issues](#Privacy-and-security-issues) around handling age verification.
 This project will *never* implement forced-identification age verification age range API mandates because of them.